siriusastrebe/syc/README.md

 - - -
-This library is a work in progress.
-Latest feature: Client -> Server synchronization.
+This library is a work in progress, don't mind the extra files lying around.
+All you need is server/syc.js and client/syc.js.

-Planned features: Server -> Client one way synchronization, an Object.observe shim for non ECMA-7 clients and servers, watchers, and verifiers.
+Planned features: Server -> Client one way synchronization, watchers, and verifiers.

-Syc currently supports circular data structures.
+Syc currently supports nested arrays/objects any number of levels deep, and circular data structures.
+Try it!